IsaacSchemm/Crowmask/README.md

 * post artwork to Weasyl
 * have an ActivityPub account elsewhere (e.g. Mastodon) but want to keep artwork on a separate account
-* have an Azure account, are familiar with deploying .NET web apps, and are comfortable setting things up in the portal
+* have an Azure account, are familiar with deploying .NET web apps from Visual Studio, and are comfortable setting things up in the Azure portal

 Crowmask is written mostly in C# with some parts in F#.